siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -s main.lua -c -z luac -z zlib

+Some plugin generate valid Lua code (text or binary) and thus don't need a decompression step.
+For those modules the `-t` option should be used instead to avoid embedding no-op decompression code in the final amalgamation file.

+    ./amalg.lua -o out.lua -s main.lua -c -t luasrcdiet -t luac -z zlib

 That's it.
 For further info consult the source (there's a nice [annotated HTML file][6] rendered with [Docco][7] on the GitHub pages).
 Have fun!